Useful Information for applicants

-Yes, there are lots of possible combinations of courses which are explained on page 52 of our Prospectus.
+Yes, there are lots of possible combinations of courses which are explained in our Prospectus.
 You will need to meet the entry requirements for all courses you wish to study, entry requirements can be found on individual course pages.

 What happens if I want to change one of my subjects after my application?

 You will have the opportunity to discuss your subjects and make changes to your application at your applicant interview.
 If you wish you make any changes after this please email firstname.lastname@example.org.

 What happens at the Advice and Guidance Meetings?

 Your admissions interview is an individual informal discussion with a member of staff, usually lasting around 20 minutes.
 You will discuss your subjects, extra-curricular interests and career aspirations with your interviewer who will be able to offer advice and guidance on your study programme.
 It is also your opportunity to discuss any additional support you may require.

 Your parent/carer is welcome to attend your interview with you.